andywickoren/se_project_newsexplorer_frontend/README.md

     Note to reviewer:
         Use email@gmail.com and password123 to login.
         Use the tripleten button in the footer to logout.
         I did not see a logout option on the figma.
 I was considering adding this feature on a popup on the username button, but am unsure if there are more specific requirements.
-For now, you can use the tripleten button to change isLoggedIn state and view the app logged out.
+For now, you can use the tripleten button in the footer to change isLoggedIn state and view the app logged out.

 TECHNOLOGIES USED